karussell/graphhopper-native-image/Readme.md

  * try `--static` options of `native-image` (see `--shared`)
  * target iOS
  * target Android
+ * we could try to start the dropwizard web service as native image and compare e.g. performance

 # How to make resources of dependencies working?

 Run application with GraalVM and special agent: